teotm/SScript-4.0.1/README.md

 SScript is an easy to use Haxe script tool that aims to be simple while supporting all Haxe structures.

+## Contribution
+If you have an issue with SScript or have a suggestion, you can always open an issue here.
+However, pull requests are NOT welcome and will be ignored.

 ## Installation
 `haxelib install SScript`